 Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

-HubSpot offers a lead scoring tool that can show our marketing and sales team who the relevant prospects are in our contact database at a glance.
-This works is by assigning a value to each action, be it an email open, a webpage visit, or a content download.
+HubSpot offers a lead scoring tool that can show our marketing and sales team who the relevant prospects are in our contact database automatically and at a glance!
+This works by assigning an appropriate value (positive or negative) to any number of actions, be it an email open/bounce, a webpage visit, button click or content download.

 Do you send weekly or monthly newsletters?
 Or, is your email marketing a bit ad hoc or campaign based?
 How have you segmented the lists that you are sending your emails out to?
 How is the content of your emails structured?